Restaurants & Bars

-The Humane Society of South Mississippi and the Emergency Management Agency have teamed up to provide a pet friendly evacuation shelter of last resort.
-Harrison Central High School, 15600 School Rd, Gulfport, MS will be a safe place of refuge for those pet owners with nowhere else to go.
-You must pre-register if you think you will need space at the shelter in the event of a mandatory evacuation.
+The Humane Society of South Mississippi and the Emergency Management Agency have teamed up to provide a pet friendly evacuation shelter for Harrison County at Harrison Central High School, 15600 School Rd, Gulfport, MS. If you intend to utilize the pet-friendly hurricane shelter, you must stay at the shelter as well.
+Pre-registration is required.

 New York City Office of Emergency Management

 The NYC emergency sheltering system is friendly to all pets but you will be responsible for their care so please bring your pet’s food, leashes, cage, and medication.
 Ideally, you should arrange to shelter other pets at a kennel or with friends or relatives outside the evacuation area.
 Legal pets with proper identification will be admitted into shelters with their owners.
 Owners should bring cleaning and food supplies with them, as well as containers and leashes.

 A Pet Shelter is open at Nassau County Mitchel Athletic Complex in Uniondale and in the Town of North Hempstead Animal Shelter in Port Washington.